-Key-Words: Textile, Quality Control, Design Of Experiments, Optimization.
+Key-Words: Tufting, Design Of Experiments, Optimization.

-1. INTRODUCTION
+1 Introduction

-One of the most important factors in textile manufacturing is the magnitude of defects observed on the fabric during the tufting process.
-This quality characteristic has been studied by many investigators; some recent studies are listed in references.
-In this study, we have considered a realistic quality problem in tufting, which is the empty space on the textile measured in inches squared.
-Thus, we choose the yield the defective space.
-The most as important four factors influencing the size of defect are: number of threads per square inch (factor A), twists per inch of thread (factor B), size content of the fabric (factor C) and thickness of the needle (factor D).
+The problem at hand is a realistic quality problem in tufting process.
+There exists , an empty space in the fabric measured in inches squared.
+For this study, the yield is chosen as the size of this defect space (empty space in the fabric).
+The major factors influencing the size of defect are:

+- A. The number of threads per square inch (factor A), - B. The number of twists per inch of thread (factor B), - C. The size content of the fabric (factor C) and - D. The thickness of the needle (factor D).

-2. THE EXPERIMENTAL SETUP
+2 The Experimental Setup

-In order to study the effects of the selected factors on the product yield, these factors were selected according to the recommendation of experts in this field.
-In each case, two levels were found to be enough to represent the range of variability related to each factor.
-Table 1 shows the related factors and the levels selected.
+The major factors influencing the size of defect were selected according to the recommendation of experts in this field.
+In conducting the full factorial experiments, two levels were found to be enough to represent the range of variability related to each factor.
+Table 1 shows the related factors and the levels selected (Data shown below was all adopted from previous work done by the authors).